Best Cold Plunge Tubs 2026

 • Basic filtration: every 2-3 weeks

 Cover use: Keep the cover on when not in use.
-This maintains temperature efficiency, keeps debris out, and extends the life of everything — chiller, water, and filtration.
+This maintains temperature efficiency, keeps debris out, and extends the life of everything.

 Budget Breakdown